Reverse Geocoding API: Should You Build or Buy?

 What is a reverse geocoding API?

-A web service that converts latitude and longitude coordinates into street addresses.
-You send coordinates via HTTP request, and the API returns the corresponding address with street, city, state, postal code, and country.
+A web service that converts latitude and longitude coordinates into street addresses via HTTP requests.
+Send coordinates, get back structured address data (street, city, state, postal code, country) with a confidence score.

 How much does a reverse geocoding API cost?